 Racine, Wisconsin — Wind Point — Lake Michigan

-I set up my scope and scanned the water.
 A flock of about 15 White-winged Scoters were flying south approximately a quarter mile off the point.
 They flew in single-file, just above the surface.
 They bunched up close together for a while, then stretched out in a long, stringy line, then bunched up again.
 They continued in this fashion until they disappeared from view.

 A second flock was also headed south, led by a female for a while.
 As I watched, they slowed and landed, gliding in near a flock of Red-breasted Mergansers.
 They floated, usually hidden behind the waves.
 The Mergansers took off, followed by two scoters.
 I couldn’t find the others.
 I imagine they took off below wave level.
 I also saw individuals and small groups headed north and south.